Top tips to help you out!

 Nonetheless, sufferers do still have an eating disorder – it can be just as serious and requires treatment.

-How can I help someone who is struggling?
+How can I help someone with an eating disorder?

 If you think your friend is suffering, you’re already doing a great job by trying to learn more about how you can support them.
 The best way to support them will be to offer to go with them to confide in an adult.

-They may refuse to speak to someone, so you can support them in other ways too.
+They may not be ready to speak to someone, so you can support them in other ways too.
 Try to include them in activities even if they don’t want to join.
 It is nice for them to be asked to go shopping with you or to watch a movie, but make sure they know they don’t have to go.

 Ultimately, the best thing you can do is be there to listen to them and give them your time.
 You don’t need to give advice and don’t criticise them, but lending a listening ear and ensuring they know you’re there for them will provide some comfort for your friend.

 There are numerous online charities and organisations that offer support and guidance to individuals’ families and friends.
-In particular, Anorexiabulimiacare.org.uk provides email and phone support for families and friends of people suffering from an eating disorder.
+In particular, Anorexia & Bulimia Care provides email and phone support for families and friends of people suffering from an eating disorder.